devng/star-sudoku/README.md

 ### Design mode

-Click on the 'Design New Sudoku' Button to start the Design Mode, by default Star Sudoku starts with Design Mode on.
+Click on the 'Design New Sudoku' Button to start the Design Mode, by default StarSUDOKU starts with Design Mode on.
 Enter Your numbers in the Grid and hit 'Play the designed Sudoku' button, if the game cannot find any solution to the numbers you've just entered then a dialog window is shown, otherwise You can begin solving the Sudoku puzzle.

 ### Additional options